 The key is to be open, honest, receptive, and thorough.
 Be an active listener and mindful speaker.
 Respect each other’s viewpoints and work towards a collaborative solution, not a one-sided compromise.

-It’s important to note that communication takes practice, and sometimes you’ll fall victim to poor communication.
+It’s important to note that communication takes practice; sometimes, you’ll fall victim to poor communication.
 However, don’t worry about these stumbles; instead, identify gaps in your discourse and work through them — one conversation at a time.
-If needed, enlist the help of a therapist or marriage counselor to navigate through impasses.
-If you’re looking for a referral, contact me, and I’ll put you in touch with someone in my trusted network.

-2. Maintain Autonomy
+3. Maintain Autonomy

-Couples are strongest when each partner is working on themselves individually and together.
 Don’t get so swept up during the honeymoon phase that you lose sight of your personal goals, passions, hobbies, and interests.
 When relevant, invite your partner to learn or participate in your activities, but, for the most part, save time for just you.

-3. Talk Finances
+4. Talk Finances

 What Next?